citizennet/purescript-ocelot/css/readme.md

 Again, if you only updated existing icons, there shouldn't be anything to update in UI Guide, but if you've added new icons, you'll want to update `UIGuide.Component.Icons` to showcase them.

+### Troubleshooting

+If there's an issue with the icons not displaying as expected in some or all browsers, it may be helpful to review the comments for [PR#130][].

 [Fontello]: http://fontello.com/
 [Inkscape instructions]: https://github.com/fontello/fontello/wiki/How-to-use-custom-images#preparing-images-in-inkscape
+[PR#130]: /citizennet/purescript-ocelot/pull/130